ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](black_level.png)](black_level.png)

 The "`-fx`" operator provides a more obvious way of creating a black canvas by clearing all the pixels to zero.
-However you will also need to reset the alpha channel to make it fully opaque.
+However, you will also need to reset the alpha channel to make it fully opaque.

 ~~~
 convert test.png  -fx 0 -alpha off   black_fx.png